pdesai5839/cassandra_cluster/README.md

 InvalidRequest: Error from server: code=2200 [Invalid query] message="Cannot execute this query as it might involve data filtering and thus may have unpredictable performance.
 If you want to execute this query despite the performance unpredictability, use ALLOW FILTERING"
 ```

-Since we want to filter by a column that is not a Partition Key (i.e. `timezone`), we have to tell Cassandra to filter by a non-partition key column using `ALLOW FILTERING`.
+Since we want to filter by a column that is not a partition key (i.e. `timezone`), we have to tell Cassandra to filter by a non-partition key column using `ALLOW FILTERING`.

 ```sql
 SELECT * FROM geo_data.regions_by_code WHERE timezone = 'America/Los_Angeles' ALLOW FILTERING;